Is this a Prime Time To acquire Rapid7 Inc. (RPD) stock - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, DA Davidson on January 13, 2023, initiated with a Neutral rating and assigned the stock a target price of $34.
+In the most recent recommendation for this company, JP Morgan on January 24, 2023, initiated with a Neutral rating and assigned the stock a target price of $38.

+On January 13, 2023, DA Davidson started tracking the stock assigning a Neutral rating and target price of $34.

-On January 04, 2023, Barclays Downgraded its rating to Equal Weight which previously was Overweight and also lowered its target price recommendation from $40 to $37.
+Barclays Downgraded its Overweight to Equal Weight on January 04, 2023, whereas the target price for the stock was revised from $40 to $37.

 Insider Transactions: